Best Day Trips from New Orleans Under Three Hours

 Drive Time: 2 hours 30 minutes

 Dauphin Island is an easy addition to day trips that already include Bayou La Batre.
 Cross the Dauphin Island Bridge and there you are.
-The guide I already mentioned to Bayou La Batre includes some stops across the bridge, too, but the historic Fort Gaines is the big draw here.
+That’s what we did on our visit.
+Historic Fort Gaines is the big draw here, but the beaches here are quite popular, too.

 Distance: 162 miles